mozilla/fxa/features/FxA-16-devices-view/README.md

 It no longer appears in the devices view.

-When I disconnect a device through the devices view, the session token belonging to that device is destroyed, all information about the device is removed from the server, and if the device has registered a push endpoint then it receives a push notification from the server.
+When I disconnect a device through the devices view, the session token belonging to that device is destroyed and all information about the device is removed from the server.
-The device responds by:
+There is no push notification in the initial version of this feature;

-* If it is an older version of Firefox, it will only discover that it has been disconnected when it next attempts to sync and finds that its session token is invalid.
-  It will enter the "needs to reauthenticate" state.
+the device will discover it has been disconnected when it next attempts to use its session token, finds that it is invalid, and enters the "needs to reauthenticate" state.

-* If it is a newer version of Firefox, it will respond to the push notification of its disconnection by immediately returning to the "not connected to sync" state.

 If the device that was disconnected was the current device then I am logged out of FxA and redirected to the "sign in to sync" screen from which I can easily re-connect the device.
-I do not have the ability to disconnect that device,

 #### Interaction with Password Reset